dkantereivin/pnw-pyrecruiter/README.md

 To do so, open your terminal and type `pip install -r requirements.txt` in the project folder.
 Alternatively, install the dependencies manually.
 If you're unsure how to navigate to the project folder, copy the path to the folder and type `cd` followed by the path.

+To run, you can simply double click `Recruiter.py`.
+If it immediately opens and then closes, this is because there are runtime errors when you open the file.
+To troubleshoot and see what these errors are, open it via the command line.
+Open the command line, navigate to the correct directory, and then type `python Recruiter.py`.
+When errors occur, the script will stop and you will be able to see errors in the command line window.

 #### Dependencies:
 - `requests`
 - `ezgui`, only needed if using `main.py`